resistance-modelling/slim/README.md

 We also provide a GUI for debugging and visualisation.
 Its support is still heavily experimental so please use with caution.

-You can launch it via `python -m src.SeaLiceMgmtGUI` and provide your run data (generated via the `--save-rate` option mentioned above) from the given menu.
+You can launch it via `python -m slim.SeaLiceMgmtGUI` and provide your run data (generated via the `--save-rate` option mentioned above) from the given menu.

 ## Testing